pauldambra/pauldambra.github.io/_posts/2016-08-20-powershell-on-linux.md

 # The Simple Test

-I've been watching [Gary Bernhardt's Destroy All Software screencasts](https://www.destroyallsoftware.com/screencasts) (which I heartily recommend) and enjoyed the examples he's used of looping over git revisions to carry out tasks in order to demonstrate either some git tool or bash itself.
+I've been watching [Gary Bernhardt's Destroy All Software screencasts](https://www.destroyallsoftware.com/screencasts) (which I heartily recommend).
+I enjoyed his use of looping over git revisions to carry out tasks to show either some git tool or bash itself.

-The fake scenario I came up with was that there is a Big-Data problem where the amount of data was suddenly, and unexpectedly increased as a result of human error and that's caused all our systems to explode (something I've seen happen too so not _that_ fake).
-My task was to investigate and find out when the error occurred
+I came up with a fake scenario of having a Big-Data problem.
+The amount of data was suddenly, and unexpectedly increased as a result of human error.
+And that’s caused all our systems to explode (something I’ve seen happen too so not that fake).
+My task was to investigate and find out when the error occurred.

 <p><img src="/images/initial-commit-log.png" alt="the initial commit log" class="img-responsive img-thumbnail"/></p>

-If you read that commit log you might be able to guess where the error occurred but let's pretend that the log is more complex and not so useful.
+If you read that commit log you might be able to guess where the error occurred.
+Let’s pretend that the log is more complex and not so useful.

 <aside>
 If you like that Git log output run: